craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes Aug 04 22.md

 	- [ ] intro / recap?

 ### Intro
 When we last left our heroes, they had completed their meeting with their Draconic Patron, [[Kakurak]], and had elected to assault the forward operating base of their arch-enemies; [[Giant's Toe]].
+We rejoin them at the edge of the [[Redl'nds]].

 ### What does the World Know?